 Part 1 of our Nashville Travel Tips featured local attractions like murals, parks, and landmarks.
 In this post, we share some of our favorite restaurants and bars around town.
 Stay tuned for Part 3, coming soon!

-– Restaurants + Bars –
+– Restaurants + Bars in Nashville –

 - Whiskey Kitchen – You can’t go wrong stopping by this tavern-chic restaurant for any meal of the day.
 The atmosphere is social, the food is great, but get there early because it can get pretty busy!
 On Tuesdays they have 2 for 1s from 2 pm to 10 pm.